AzlanAmjad/React-Task-Tracker/README.md

 # React-Task-Tracker

-A simple task tracking application built using ReactJS
+A simple task tracking application built using ReactJS, HTML, and CSS

 # Preview